infeeeee/DynFreeCAD/README.md

 ### Load the FreeCAD API

-There is some bug in Dynamo, so you cannot load FreeCAD libs on later nodes, unless they were loaded in a first python node.
+[There is a bug in Dynamo](https://forum.dynamobim.com/t/how-to-use-import-from-custom-path-in-multiple-cpython-blocks/55071), so you cannot load FreeCAD libs on later nodes, unless they were loaded in a first python node.
 So before using DynFreeCAD, you have to load libraries:

-- Open `ApiLoader.dyn` from the Examples folder.
+- Open `ApiLoader.dyn` from `Examples\ApiLoaders` folder.

 - Click `Run`